 How to get SQL Query Stats in Teradata

-To comprehend SQL Query Performance in Teradata, various parameters come into play.
-I believe AMPCPUTime, TotalIOCount, and SpoolUsage are the primary indicators to assess SQL Query performance.
+To understand SQL query performance in Teradata, various parameters come into play.
+I believe AMPCPUTime, TotalIOCount, and SpoolUsage are the primary indicators to assess SQL query performance.

 SEL